 What about the email aspect?

 James: And what about email support?
 I think that’s part of your program.
 Who gets those emails?

 Gert: Yeah, absolutely.
 Email support is part of it.
-Because between the calls, there might be additional questions we need to sort out, so we have every couple of weeks a scheduled Zoom call for between 30 to 60 minutes usually.
-And then we have a help desk, where me and my team are getting in every day to answer additional inquiries.
+Because between the calls, there might be additional questions we need to sort out, we have every couple of weeks a scheduled Zoom call for between 30 to 60 minutes usually.
+And then we have a help desk, where I and my team are getting in every day to answer additional inquiries.
 So there might be a client needing urgently another content brief, we just deliver before the next call, or there might be a question about the last session we did.
 So we have a shared document with clients where we walk them through the steps, put in screenshots of performance, graphics, etc. So we know what’s the current situation, what’s the plan, why do we need to perform certain actions.
-And then the emails end up in our help desk, where we step in every day a few times to answer as quick as possible.
+And then the emails end up in our help desk, where we step in every day a few times to answer as quickly as possible.

 Is the Slack interaction typical?

 James: In our case, we’ve been dealing with you in our Slack as a contractor.
 And that’s been amazing for us.
-Is that something other people could take advantage of, or was that something special for me?
+Is that something other people could take advantage of or was that something special for me?